Dyslexia –Frequently Asked

 research has found there is a high probability that

-dyslexics will have other at least 2 other Specific
+dyslexics will have other Specific

-Learning Difficulties, for example autism, aspergers,
+Learning Difficulties or conditions, for example

-Many dyslexics I
+Many

 have spoken to, or read about, say that they resorted to